-For all manuscripts and dummies, you will submit your materials online five (5) weeks prior to the conference to give your critiquer time to prepare their feedback.
+For all manuscripts and dummies, you will submit your materials by March 25th to the conference to give your critiquer time to prepare their feedback.
 Scroll down for instructions.

 Can I request a specific faculty member?

-How do we decide which faculty member will critique each submission?
+How do you decide which faculty member will critique each submission?

-Can I sign up for more than one critique?
+Can I sign up for more than one critique and/or review?

 Yes!
-When you register, you’ll have the option to choose a critique for a variety of categories, including MG, YA, PB, or dummy.
-You may choose one or more categories, and up to three (3) critiques within the same category.
+When you register, you’ll have the option to choose a critique for a variety of categories, including MG, YA, PB, chapter book/early reader, graphic novel, or dummy.
+You may choose one or more categories, and up to three (3) critiques within the same category, four (4) for picture books.
 If you choose, say, a PB critique, you’ll then have the opportunity to choose a second PB critique.
 And if you choose a second PB critique, you’ll have the opportunity to choose a third PB critique.
 The same goes with every category.
-If you would like to add a forth critique in any category, please email Regional Advisor Samantha M Clark.
+If you would like to add a more critiques than are available in any category, please email Regional Advisor Samantha M Clark.
 Please read our Conference FAQ for more.

 Can I add a critique after I’ve registered?

 Yes, however, changes to your registration must be handled manually.
-If you have already registered for the conference, please email Regional Advisor Samantha M Clark to add a critique or portfolio review.
+If you have already registered for the conference, please email Regional Advisor Samantha M Clark to add a critique.
 Please read our Conference FAQ for more.